telefonicaid/fiware-cosmos/cosmos-tidoop-api/README.md

 ###<a name="section2.1"></a>Prerequisites
 This REST API has no sense if tidoop-mr-lib is not installed.
 And tidoop-mr-lib has only sense in a [Hadoop](http://hadoop.apache.org/) cluster, thus both the library and Hadoop are required.

 As said, cosmos-tidoop-api is a Node.js application, therefore install it from the official [download](https://nodejs.org/download/).
-An advanced alternative is to install [Node Version Manager](https://github.com/creationix/nvm) (nvm) by creationix/Tim Caswell, whcih will allow you to have several versions of Node.js and switch among them.
+An advanced alternative is to install [Node Version Manager](https://github.com/creationix/nvm) (nvm) by creationix/Tim Caswell, which will allow you to have several versions of Node.js and switch among them.

 Launched MapReduce jobs are tracked by means of a MySQL database, thus a MySQL server must be installed somewhere of your choice and be accessible by the API.